 First Steps to Take When a Death Occurs

-Arrange for the necessary rites to be administered.
+You’ll also need to contact your parish priest to arrange for the necessary rites to be administered.

 Make Funeral Arrangements

 Contact the Catholic Cemeteries of the Diocese of San Jose funeral home partners.
 If your loved one had a will or other document that indicates their desire for a burial or cremation wishes, you might use that for guidance.
 If not, our family funeral home partners can guide you through the paperwork process, such as placing an obituary, and ordering death certificates.
 We will also provide you with a selection of options for the burial, including in-ground, mausoleum, crypts, niches, or cremation.